LuBru70/EDS_2026_T3200_LB/README.md

+# BALANCER Project
-# BALANCER Project and other examples for education at DHBW Stuttgart - Mechatronics
+# examples for mechatronics education at DHBW Stuttgart
 ## (C) 2026 [Prof. Tobias Flaemig](https://www.dhbw-stuttgart.de/studium/bachelor-studienangebot/technik/mechatronik/ansprechpersonen/prof-dr-ing-tobias-flaemig/)

-dir contains source and project files for STM32 using CubeIDE
+the directories contains source and project files for STM32 using CubeIDE

 **[BALi](./BALi)** is the main project and contains src ie main and all inc files

-projects dir with the follwoing **_extentions** are configured for different hardware
+projects dirs with **_extentions** are configured for different hardware

 **_NucF401** - ST-Nucleo Board with SMT32F401RE